 Will I Receive A Notice If My Insurance Company Is Cancelling My Insurance Policy?

-Whether or not you will receive a notice regarding the cancellation of your insurance really depends on how long you’ve had insurance for.
+Whether or not you will receive a notice regarding the cancellation of your insurance really depends on how long you’ve had insurance.
 If you have had insurance for a period between 30 and 60 days, you might not receive a notice.
 This period of time is known as a trial for insurance companies.
 During this trial, they are allowed to cancel policies as they see fit.
 During this time period, they do not have to have a reason to cancel your insurance policy.
 If you are ever going to miss a payment on your insurance policy, it is probably best not to miss a payment within this timeframe.
-This is when you are most vulnerable to be dropped as a client from your insurance company.
+This is when you are most vulnerable to being dropped as a client by your insurance company.
 After this timeframe, you can expect to receive a notice from your insurance company if they are canceling your policy.

 Can You Change Your Payment Plan?

 If the reason you are questioning whether you can make an insurance payment is due to an insurance payment plan, you should talk to your insurance provider.
 Your insurance provider might be able to offer you a different payment plan than what you currently have.
 Although some payment plans might cost you a little bit more money due to bank fees, it might definitely be worth switching.
 It is important to find something that works for your budget.
 Not everyone gets paid at the same time and sometimes the time of the month that you get paid does not work well with the date your insurer takes money from your account.
 It never hurts to ask your insurer for some leniency.

 How Long Does Missing a Payment Stay on Your Car Insurance Record?